“We came here for the food,” I told Vins when we stepped out of the train.

 Do I need a visa to visit Bologna?

 Italy is part of the Schengen agreement.
-If you’re a Philippine passport holder, you will need a Schengen Visa to visit Milan.
+If you’re a Philippine passport holder, you will need a Schengen Visa to visit Bologna.
 If Italy is the only country you are going to visit or if you’re traveling to multiple countries but staying in Italy the longest, you will need to apply for a visa via the Italian Embassy.

 For more information about how to get a visa from the Italian Embassy, READ: ITALIAN SCHENGEN VISA!

 Is Bologna safe?

 But like any big cities, there are some areas where you should be extra careful.
 Petty crimes like pickpocketing and scams exist so keep an eye on your belongings and don’t let your guard down.